Effective Bertini theorems and zeros of $p$-adic forms of degrees 7 and 11: Introduction

 In contrast, in degree 7 (resp.\ 11), Wooley's bound \cite[Theorem 1]{Wooley2008_7ic_11ic} is obtained using the effective Bertini theorems \cite[Corollaries 3.2, 3.4]{CafureMatera} to find plane curves of degree 7 (resp.\ 11) with a geometrically integral component, then applying the Hasse--Weil bounds.
 In particular, Wooley does not exploit any singularities in the relevant degree 7 (resp.\ 11) curves, citing the absence of rigidity on the anatomy of a polynomial imposed by the relatively low degree of a quintic form.

-Inspired by the work of Leep and Yeomans in the quintic case, we further exploit the structure of reduced degree 7 forms either to find nonsingular zeros of $\overline{F}$, or to show that (a dehomogenization of) $\overline{F}$ satisfies the hypotheses of Theorem \ref{thm:effBertini_modified_intro}.
-Upon applying Theorem \ref{thm:effBertini_modified_intro}, we produce a plane curve with at least two singular $\F_q$-points and a geometrically irreducible component; these extra singularities lower the $q$ threshold for which we can find nonsingular points on the curve, and hence zeros of $F$ in $K$.
+Inspired by the work of Leep and Yeomans in the quintic case, we further exploit the structure of reduced forms of degrees 7 and 11 to either find nonsingular zeros of $\overline{F}$, or to show that $\overline{F}$ has two (necessarily singular) $\F_q$-zeros spanning a line $L$ meeting $\overline{X_F}$ transversely at a point.
+The latter is amenable to an application of our modified effective Bertini result, Theorem \ref{thm:effBertini_modified}, producing a plane curve with at least two singular $\F_q$-points and a geometrically irreducible component; these extra singularities lower the $q$ threshold for which we can find nonsingular points on the curve, and hence zeros of $F$ in $K$.